Introduction

 At this point, alr publish will carry out a few tests and, if everything checks out, it will create a ${repo_root}/alire/releases/crate-version.toml file.
 This file must be submitted to the community index via a PR. alr will offer to create the pull request for you, unless you specify --skip-submit.
 If so, a link for conveniently creating this PR will also be provided by alr:

-• Upload the generated index manifest file (crate-version.toml) to the supplied page link on github and create a pull-request.
+• Upload the generated index manifest file (crate-version.toml) to the supplied page link on GitHub and create a pull-request.

 Starting with a remote repository, without local clone